crowleysoftware/GSCC_2023_CTF_Solutions/RobertBoedigheimer/PhysicalChallenge/readme.md

 ![](physicalChallenge.jpg)

 I actually do lockpicking as a hobby and would have been able to make quick work of getting into that box.
-I finally enlisted some help from someone who was physically present, luckily knew how to pick locks, and got me the flag!
+I finally enlisted some help from someone who was physically present and knew how to pick locks.
+She got me the flag!
 What's Bob going to have to do next year??